A guide to cross-border tax in the EU, USA, and Australia

 Launching into new markets can be one of the most fulfilling endeavors of any business.
 As the global ecommerce landscape grows, the chance to access an entirely new customer base is an opportunity that has swiftly become very real for businesses of all sizes.
-And with online cross-border trade predicted to grow fivefold to $130 billion by 2020, it’s an opportunity not to be ignored.
+And with online cross-border trade predicted to grow fivefold to $130 billion by 2020, it’s an opportunity that can't be ignored.

 If you fail to accurately register, record and submit VAT information, your business is liable for severe penalties.
 For many tax authorities (including HM Revenue & Customs in the UK), penalties often start at 100% of the VAT owed before the authority considers whether to lower the penalty.
 With the threat of hefty penalties, it’s paramount you take the time to work out exactly how much, to whom, and when you are liable to pay.